paulsava/paulsava.github.io/src/blog/30may2025-jobs.md

 ---
-title: we should normalize talking about good jobs
+title: what if we got work all wrong?
 date: Fri, 30 May 2025
 description: thoughts on toxic work culture and what we've normalized as normal
 ---